 Being active on social media is a great way to keep your business on top of your target audience’s mind.

-The best social media channels to promote your business are the platforms where your customers and potential customers usually are, and these are the following:
+The best social media sites to promote your business are the platforms where your customers and potential customers usually are, and these are the following:

 Facebook has about 2.8 billion active users each month, making it the largest and most widely used social media platform to date.